apiato/documentation/docs/getting-started/best-practices.md

 We have to take into account security, performance, and ease of use for API consumers.

-Otherwise, we create problems for clients that use our APIs, which isn’t pleasant and detracts people from using our API.
+Otherwise, we create problems for clients that use our APIs, which isn’t pleasant and deters people from using our API.
-If we don’t follow commonly accepted conventions, then we confuse the maintainers of the API and the clients that use them since it is different from what everyone expects.
+If we don’t follow commonly accepted conventions, we confuse both the maintainers of the API and the clients that consume it, since the behavior differs from what everyone expects.

-In this article, we'll look at how to design REST APIs to be easy to understand for anyone consuming them, future-proof, and secure and fast since they serve data to clients that may be confidential.
+In this article, we'll look at how to design REST APIs that are easy to consume, future-proof, secure, and fast, since they serve data to clients that may handle confidential information.

 ## What Is A RESTful API? {#what-is-a-restful-api}